 The expenditures within the budget are divided into two groups: the Operating Budget, representing the costs to deliver basic municipal services; and the Capital Improvement Program (CIP) Budget, for the acquisition, expansion, or rehabilitation of Mission Viejo’s physical assets.

 Operating Budget expenditures are organized by program area and individual program.
 This means that expenditures are clustered to show the cost of the service being provided, not strictly by organizational units.
 As an example, the City’s thirteen different departments are divided among the eight major program areas shown below.
 Each of the following program areas then contain a related set of individual programs:

 Each program budget is in turn further broken down into one or more of seventeen expenditure categories: Salaries & wages, Benefits, Professional/Technical Contractual Services, Maintenance/Repair Contractual Services, Supplies, Insurance, Rents, Utilities, Dues/Memberships/Subscriptions, Travel/Training/Meetings, Other Services/Fees, Economic Development, Housing Rehabilitation Loan Program, Contributions to agencies/organizations, Depreciation, Debt Service, and Capital Outlay.

 The Capital Improvement Program (CIP) represents an assessment of the near-term infrastructure and other capital improvement needs of the community.
 The CIP budget is made up of several different projects, such as for sidewalk repairs, rehabilitation of arterial highways, and structural modifications to City facilities.

 The printed biennial budget document is available for review or purchase at City Hall approximately 90 days after the City Council formally adopts the budget.
 Several copies of the budget are also available for review at the reference desk of the Mission Viejo Library.
-In addition, the entire printed budget document is posted to this web site.
+In addition, the entire budget document is posted to this website.